abidh/llvm-project/flang/docs/DebugGeneration.md

 ### Variables
 Array variables inside function can point to a global variable outside.
 Those globals will be ignored while iterating globalOps.
 ### Arrays

+The fixed size arrray in the FIR will be represented by DICompositeTypeAttr with a tag value of DW_TAG_array_type.
+Array bounds in each dimension will be represented by DISubrangeAttr.

+DICompositeTypeAttr(dwarf::DW_TAG_array_type)
+  list of DISubrangeAttr(list of IntegerAttr for array bounds in that dimensions) end

+DISubrangeAttr in mlir takes IntegerAttr at the moment so only works with fixed sizes arrays.
+It will need to change to support assumed size/rank arrays.

+Example: TODO

 #### Adjustable

+The bounds information in DISubrangeAttr will point to an artificial variable which will hold the runtime value of the expression used in the array declaration.
+I am not sure how

+Example; TODO
 #### Assumed Shape
+The assumed shape array will use the similar representation as fixed size array but there will be 2 differences.

+1. There will be a DataLocation field whic will be an expression.
+This will enable debugger to get the data pointer from array descriptor.
+This field is not currently available in DICompositeTypeAttr and may need to be added.

+2. The field in DISubrangeAttr for array bounds will be expression which will allow the debugger to get the array bounds from descriptor.

+Example: TODO

 #### Assumed Size

+It is treated as raw arrays.
+Debug information will not provide any bounds information.

 #### Assumed Rank

+This is currently unsupported in flang.
+Its representation will be similar to array representation for asumed shape array with the following difference.

+1. DICompositeTypeAttr will have a rank field which will be an expression.
+It will be used to get the rank value from descriptor.
+2. A new DIGenericSubrangeAttr will be added which will allow to debuggers to calculate bounds in any dimension.

+Example: TODO

 ### Strings
 ### Pointers and Allocatables
 The obvious implementation will be to treat them as pointer to a type.
 Thats how classic flang and gfortran seems to handle them in debug info.